segmentio/segment-docs/src/connections/destinations/catalog/actions-friendbuy-cloud/index.md

 1. Click **New Mapping** and choose **Track Custom Event**.

-2. When configuring the event trigger, for the Event Name choose the name of the Segment event you are tracking.
-For example, if you want to reward on app downloads that you are tracking with `{ "type": "track", "event": "Downloaded", ... }`, use `Downloaded` as the *Event Name* in the trigger.
+2. When you configure the event trigger, for the Event Name choose the name of the Segment event you're tracking.
+For example, if you want to reward on app downloads that you're tracking with `{ "type": "track", "event": "Downloaded", ... }`, use `Downloaded` as the *Event Name* in the trigger.

 3. When you configure your action fields, you can accept the default *Event Type* of `event` which will cause Friendbuy to receive track events with the same names as the Segment events.
-If you want to rename the Friendbuy events, you can replace the *Event Type* with a different value such as the static string `download`.
+If you want to rename the Friendbuy events, you can replace the *Event Type* with a different value, such as the static string `download`.

 4. *Event Properties* is set from the path `properties` by default, which means that all the properties that you include in your Segment `analytics.track` call are passed to Friendbuy.
 If you only want to pass custom attributes to Friendbuy, you need to segregate the fields to pass to Friendbuy into an object and then specify the path to that object, similar to what is described above in [Custom Attributes](#custom-attributes).